imSanko/AI-Image-Recogniton-Chatbot-LLM-Model/README.md

 ## Features

-- Upload images in JPG, JPEG, or PNG format
+- Upload images in JPG, JPEG, or PNG format.
 - Enter text prompts to ask questions or provide context
 - Receive responses from the Gemini model based on the input image and/or text
 - Responsive UI with custom CSS styling